Volkswagen Type 2 (T3): History

-Other versions

-There was one other six-cylinder engine used in the VW Transporter: the Oettinger WBX6.
-The development of this engine was originally contracted to Oettinger by Volkswagen; it was derived from the regular four-cylinder Wasserboxer and meant for projected use in the T3.
-When VW abandoned the project, Oettinger bought the rights to the design and put it on the market.
-As such the six-cylinder shares many parts with the four-cylinder Wasserboxer.
-The WBX6 was originally only available with a three-speed automatic transmission, incorporating many Audi 100 parts to accommodate the higher power and torque.

 Features

-With the internal combustion engine and transaxle mounted very low in the back, the T3 had much larger disc brakes in the front, and drums in the rear.
-Axle weight is very nearly equal upon both the front and back ends of the vehicle.
-Unlike the T2 before it, the T3 was available with amenities such as power steering, air conditioning, power door locks, electrically controlled and heated mirrors, lighted vanity mirrors, and a light above the glove box (some of which were standard equipment in later (non-commercial vehicle) models).
+With the engine and transaxle mounted very low in the back, the T3 had much larger disc brakes in the front, and drums in the rear.
+Axle weight is very nearly equal on both the front and back ends of the vehicle.
+Unlike the earlier T2, the T3 was available with amenities such as power steering, air conditioning, power door locks, electrically controlled and heated mirrors, lighted vanity mirrors, and a light above the glove box.
+Some of these were standard equipment in later, non-commercial vehicle models.

-The automatic was a standard hydraulic three-speed unit, the same 090/010 unit as used in Audis of the era.
-These featured a cast aluminum alloy case for the transmission section and a cast iron case for the final drive section.
+The automatic transmission was the same 090/010 hydraulic three-speed unit used in Audis of the era, and featured a cast aluminium alloy case for the transmission section and a cast iron case for the final drive section.

-The 091 manual transmission was a four-speed unit, featuring a lightweight aluminum alloy case; from 1983 a 5-speed transmission was available as an option on certain models; a 5-speed was fitted as standard on Syncro four-wheel-drive models.
+The 091 manual transmission was a four-speed unit featuring a lightweight aluminium alloy case.
+From 1983 a 5-speed transmission was available as an option on certain models.
+A 5-speed was standard equipment on Syncro four-wheel-drive models.

 The automatic features a 1.0 ratio top gear, while the manual features a 0.85 top gear.

 The oil filler tube for the engine is located behind the flip-down license plate door, as is the oil dipstick and the power steering fluid reservoir (when fitted) on Petrol models.
 Diesel models have the reservoir in the front right corner of the engine bay.
 Early models had a twist-on/off non-locking gas cap right on the outside just under and behind the passenger side door.
 A locking cap was standard on later models.
 4 Wheel Drive (Syncro) models have the fuel tank in the rear above the transmission so the filler is on the right-side rear corner.
-The spare tyre lies in a tray under the very front of the van (as the engine is in the back), just below the radiator.
+The spare tyre lies in a tray under the very front of the van, just below the radiator.